maatlabs/zescrow/README.md

 Zescrow (for zero-knowledge escrow) is a trust-minimized, chain-agnostic, generic implementation of an escrow program using the RISC Zero zkVM as the zero-knowledge prover.

+> [!WARNING]

+**This project is not audited, and it's currently under active development.
+Until v1.0.0, please do not use in production**.

 ## Goals

 1. **Privacy-Preserving** - Reveal only necessary transaction details to counterparties